-The winner of a totals bet is determined by adding the final score of both teams.
+The winner of a over under totals bet is determined by adding the final score of both teams.
 It’s that simple.

-A number of bettors believe it’s easier to predict totals than the actual winner of a game and the sportsbooks tend to agree, as the betting limits on totals are smaller than they are for sides.
-Totals, sometimes referred to as over/unders, are a type of betting opportunity where gamblers may bet that the final score of a game goes over or under the bookmaker’s posted total.
+A number of bettors believe it’s easier to predict the total of a game rather than the actual winner of a game and the sportsbooks tend to agree, as the betting limits on totals are smaller than they are for sides.
+Totals, sometimes referred to as over under bets, are a type of betting opportunity where gamblers may bet that the final score of a game goes over or under the bookmaker’s posted total.

 Imagine the New York Jets are playing the Miami Dolphins and the posted total is 40.
 If you bet over 40 on the game, you win your bet if the two teams combine for more than 40 points.
 If the Dolphins win 24-17, for example, you’ve made a winning bet.
 If the Dolphins win 24-14, you’d lose the over bet, as the final combined score was just 38, though you’d win an under bet.
 If the final score add up to 40, the bet is considered a push and no money changes hands.

 When betting on football and basketball totals, you risk $11 to win $10, just as you do when making a bet against the point spread.
 If a sportsbook can attract equal amounts of money on the over and under, it’s guaranteed to make money no matter what the final score is.

 Most NFL football over/under totals will range between 37 and 54, with an average number right around 44 points.
 If two high-scoring teams with poor defenses are playing each other, the total may be higher.
 On rare occasions, two sound defensive teams playing in cold snowy weather, which stalls offenses, can see the total dip below 32, although this doesn’t happen too often.

 College football over under totals can be even higher, as some teams have great offenses and equally poor defenses.
 College football totals have been known to reach well into the 70-point range.